Minimum EPC regulations: implementation timetable updated

 - Where permission to carry out work to a property which is listed or in a conservation area can’t be obtained

-Further details of exemptions can be read in part 4 of the guidance.
+Further details of proposed exemptions can be read in part 4 of the government’s draft guidance.

 Local authorities will be responsible for enforcing the standard and granting exemptions.
-Fines of up to £5000 can be levied on those owners who don’t comply with the minimum standard or provide false or misleading information on the exemptions register
+It is proposed that fines of up to £5000 can be levied on those owners who don’t comply with the minimum standard or provide false or misleading information on the exemptions register.

 As a member of the government’s working group set up in 2013 to develop proposals for regulating energy efficiency in private sector housing, SAL has been representing landlords from the outset.
 SAL’s response to a consultation on the draft regulations and guidance can be read here (members please remember to log in so that you can download documents).